2nd August 2018

 > Use The Right Type Of Tile Adhesive

 It is also important to make sure that you use a good quality, flexible tile adhesive.
-The tile adhesive is important as it needs to contain special chemicals that allow it to set on top of the waterproof membrane.
-There needs to be slight movement within the floor, so using this type of adhesive allowing flexibility is essential.
+The tile adhesive is important as it needs to be non-solvent and compatible with the membrane.
+A high-grade flexible adhesive is highly recommended

 wet room lip adhesive for tiles